godotengine/godot-docs/tutorials/scripting/filesystem.rst

 Drawbacks
 ---------

-There are some drawbacks to this simple file system design.
+There are some drawbacks to this file system design.
 The first issue is that moving assets around (renaming them or moving them from one path to another inside the project) will break existing references to these assets.
 These references will have to be re-defined to point at the new asset location.